ongov/Ontario.ca-Jamstack-Toolkit/CONTRIBUTING.md

 * Please use the https://www.conventionalcommits.org/ standard

-Your commit messages should look like the following (body is optional, if extended explanation is useful):
+Your commit messages should look like the following (body is optional, if any extended explanation is useful):

 ```
 feat: add basic layout file